 For my master’s degree thesis, I went through a different set of hundreds of sources, this time on persuasion.
 I define persuasion as the attempt to change someone’s attitude or behavior through facts and logic.
 There is no “silver bullet” for persuading everyone.
 Otherwise, everyone would buy everything in every commercial!
 So this can’t guarantee you will persuade people to try any of the changes presented on this website.
 However, following it will greatly increase your chances.

 The bottom line to effective persuasion is proving your proposal will benefit your audience.
 They don’t care that you believe in it; they want to know how it will benefit them personally.
 My “Recipe for Persuasion” walks you through the steps.
-I have left it fairly generic so it will help with any of the changes you propose from this site.
+I have left it fairly generic so it will help with any of the changes you propose from this site (or, with some additional word changes, any aspect of your life!).

 Tie Facts to Needs